District Policy 7110: COMPREHENSIVE STUDENT ATTENDANCE POLICY

 § Utilize data analysis systems for tracking individual student attendance and individual and group trends in student attendance problems.
 Develop early intervention strategies to improve school attendance for all students.

-Based upon our District's education and community needs, values and priorities, the
+Based upon our District's education and community needs, values and priorities, the School District has determined that absences, tardiness and early departures will be considered excused or unexcused according to the following standards.

 § Excused: An absence, tardiness or early departure may be excused if due to personal illness, illness or death in the family, impassable roads due to inclement weather, religious observance, quarantine, required court appearances, attendance at health clinics, approved college visits, approved cooperative work programs, military obligations or other such reasons as may be approved by the Board of Education.
 Parents must submit a written explanation for all absences.
 In addition, (3) consecutive absences requires the submission of a doctor’s note and indicates when the child can return to school.